Inner Voice – Spirit

 I concluded that if I followed my culture I am going to be trapped in a tiny ghetto in the cultural scene of my country, which was looked down on.
 I didn’t want that at all.
 Actually I become terrified from it.

-I had to heal that shadow believe.
+I had to heal that shadow belief.

 That day of realization I took Yemenite music to the dance rehearsal room and made peace with it.
-I let it come through my body, I danced and sang my childhood songs with tears in my eyes, inviting in visualization the disowned part of myself to come home.
+I let it come through my body, I danced and sang my childhood songs with tears in my eyes, inviting in a visualization of the disowned part of myself to come home.

 Since then the sound of my music started to come together, I feel that there is no more contrast between songs and chants, east and west, old and new, introvert and extrovert.